panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 The understanding of concepts like data types, variables, functions, scope, closures is a must to be able to code.

 The scope manages the availability of variables.
-It indicates where a variable can be accessed, and where it cannot.
+It indicates where a variable can be accessed.

-The scope also stays at the base of other important concepts like global variables, encapsulation and closures.
+The scope stays at the base of other important concepts like global variables, encapsulation and closures.

-If you want to understand well the scope in JavaScript, then this post is for you.
+If you want to understand the scope in JavaScript, then this post is for you.
 I will explain in-depth, step by step, what the scope is in JavaScript.

 ```toc
 ```